 - Do not underline or put the title of your work in quotation marks.

-- Include title and page number in the upper right hand corner of each page of all submissions.
+- Include title and page number in the upper right corner of each page of all submissions.

 - If you are more comfortable submitting your work the traditional way, please put your work(s) with individual cover pages into a manila envelope.
 Label it "Bayleaf Submission" and take it to the campus mailing center.

-- Submissions received without any sort of identification will become property of The Bayleaf and will not be considered for publication.
+- Submissions received without any sort of identification will become the property of The Bayleaf and will not be considered for publication.

 The Bayleaf will accept a maximum of five submissions per student.

 The editorial staff, comprised of Marywood undergraduate students, reviews all work democratically and anonymously.
 Submission due dates for each issue will be announced.
 The Bayleaf will not accept late material or any submission that fails to meet the journal's submission guidelines.
 Prizes will be awarded for the best literature and art submissions.

 Remember to submit work that you have honed to the best of your ability.
 The courage to experiment, express, and create are the roots from which The Bayleaf is nourished.

 For more information, contact Dr. Helen Bittel at email@example.com or (570) 348-6219.